The Sea, the Sea

-The Sea, The Sea is a novel by Iris Murdoch.
-Published in 1978, it was her nineteenth novel.
-It won the 1978 Booker Prize.
+The Sea, the Sea is a 1978 novel by Irish writer Iris Murdoch.
+It was the recipient of the 1978 Booker Prize.

 Plot

-The Sea, The Sea is a tale of the strange obsessions that haunt a self-satisfied playwright and director as he begins to write his memoirs.
-Murdoch's novel exposes the motivations that drive his character – the vanity, jealousy, and lack of compassion behind the disguises they present to the world.
-Charles Arrowby, its central figure, decides to withdraw from the world and live in seclusion in a house by the sea.
-While there, he encounters his first love, Mary Hartley Fitch, whom he has not seen since his love affair with her as an adolescent.
-Although she is almost unrecognisable in old age, and outside his theatrical world, he becomes obsessed with her, idealising his former relationship with her and attempting to persuade her to elope with him.
-His inability to recognise the egotism and selfishness of his own romantic ideals is at the heart of the novel.
-After the farcical and abortive kidnapping of Mrs. Fitch by Arrowby, he is left to mull over her rejection in a self-obsessional and self-aggrandising manner over the space of several chapters.
-"How much, I see as I look back, I read into it all, reading my own dream text and not looking at the reality...
-Yes of course I was in love with my own youth...
-Who is one's first love?"
+Charles Arrowby, a successful London theatre director, has decided to withdraw from the world and write his memoirs in a in a tower-like house by the sea.
+While there, he sees what he believes to be a sea monster and encounters his first love, Mary Hartley Fitch, whom he has not seen since his love affair with her as an adolescent.
+Although she is almost unrecognisable in old age, he becomes obsessed with her, idealising his former relationship with her and attempting to persuade her to elope with him.

+Arrowby stalks Mary (whom he calls by her childhood name "Hartley") and eventually kidnaps her, convinced that he is saving her from an abusive marriage.
+Meanwhile, Arrbowby is visited by a series of friends and ex-lovers from the theatre world as well as his cousin James, a retired intelligence officer with an interest in Eastern philosophy, who tries to convince him that he is acting egoistically.
+To win Hartley, Arrowby tries to forge a connection with her estranged adopted son Titus.

+Events escalate after Arrowby releases Hartley: he is pushed from behind into a dangerous pool called Minn's Cauldron, but is saved by James.
+The effort leaves James too weak to rescue Titus, who drowns in the ocean.
+Over tea, Hartley and her husband inform Arrbowby that they are moving to Australia.
+In a postscript, Charles narrates the fates of his cousin and his friends from the theatre.

 Title

 Iris Murdoch's biographer Peter J. Conradi gives Xenophon as the ultimate source of the title.
 According to Xenophon's Anabasis, "The Sea!
 The Sea!"
 (Thalatta!
-Thalatta!) was the shout of exultation given by the roaming 10,000 Greeks when, in 401 BC, they caught sight of the Black Sea from Mount Theches in Trebizond and realised they were saved from death.
-Conradi states that the direct source of the title is Paul Valéry's poem Le Cimetiere Marin (The Graveyard by the Sea).
-A line in the poem's first stanza quotes the Greeks' shouts: "La mer, la mer, toujours recommencėe" (The Sea, the sea, forever restarting).
+Thalatta!) was the shout of exultation given by the 10,000 Greeks escaping from a battle in Persia in 401 BC when they caught sight of the Black Sea from Mount Theches in Trebizond and realised they were saved from death.
+Conradi states that the direct source of the title is Paul Valéry's poem Le Cimetière Marin (The Graveyard by the Sea).
+A line in the poem's first stanza quotes the Greeks' shouts: "La mer, la mer, toujours recommencée" (the sea, the sea, forever restarting).
 Murdoch refers to the poem in several of her books, and this stanza appears in full at the end of chapter 4 in her 1963 novel The Unicorn.